larryhastings/correlate/README.md

 is that the same formula needs to work identically for exact keys.
 If you take this formula and compute it where every `fuzzy_score` is 1 (or 0), it produces the same result as the formula for exact keys.
-The final trick is that we can multiply by `fuzzy_score` wherever we need to, because multiplying by 1 doesn't change anything.
+So the final trick is that we can multiply by `fuzzy_score` wherever we need to, because multiplying by 1 doesn't change anything.
 That means the resulting formula will still be consistent with the exact keys scoring formula.
 And what worked was the formula where we multiply by